tomtom-international/hopic/doc/source/hotfix.rst

   This could be "customername" if and only if there is no more than a single hotfix branch for that customer on that version.

+* Hotfix branches *SHOULD* split off directly from (tagged) releases
+* Hotfix branches *MUST NOT* split off from pre-release versions

+  Because hotfixes are only relevant for full releases, not pre-releases or development snapshots.

 Requirements
 ------------